sgrodzicki/sencha-touch/docs/guides/profiles/README.md

         }
     });

-This Controller does 3 things:
+This Controller does three things:

-1. Sets up {@link Ext.app.Controller#refs refs} to views that we care about
+1. Sets up {@link Ext.app.Controller#refs refs} to views that we care about.
-2. Listens for the itemtap event on the message list and calls the *loadMessage* function when itemtap is fired
+2. Listens for the `itemtap` event on the message list and calls the `loadMessage()` function when `itemtap` is fired.
-3. Loads the selected message item into the Viewer when *loadMessage* is called
+3. Loads the selected message item into the Viewer when `loadMessage()` is called

 Now that we have this, it's easy to create our phone-specific controller: